projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

   - APICID/LDR read
   - ICR write

 Generally, we don't want to see any VM exits occur during the critical section of the RT task.

 The methodology of VM exits analysis is very simple.
-Firstly, we should clearly identify the critical section of RT task.
+First, we clearly identify the **critical section** of the RT task.
 The critical section is the duration of time where we do not want to see any VM exits occur.
-Different RT tasks get different critical section.
-So this article will take the cyclictest as an example to elaborate how to do VM exits analysis.
+Different RT tasks use different critical sections.
+This document uses the cyclictest as an example of how to do VM exits analysis.

 The critical sections
 =====================

-Here is example pseudocode of cyclictest implementation.
+Here is example pseudocode of a cyclictest implementation.

 .. code-block:: none